Sam & Dave: Later years (1972–1981)

 Despite inability to attract a major label after Atlantic, there was still demand for public performances, especially in Europe.
 They toured Turkey in Spring, 1972 and England in Spring, 1973.
 Sam & Dave also continued to be visible in the U.S., performing on TV shows including The Midnight Special and The Mike Douglas Show.
 According to Sam, most U.S. shows in the 1970s were small clubs, oldies shows, and whatever they could get.
 He attributed their poor bookings during this period to rumors of drug use and bad blood between the duo.

 Sam & Dave returned to the studio in 1974 and 1975, recording an album of new songs titled Back at Cha for United Artists.
-The album – their first album of new material in 7 years – was produced by Steve Cropper, and featured the MGs and The Memphis Horns and had a minor R&B single, "A Little Bit of Good" (R&B #89).
+The album – their first album of new material in 7 years – was produced by Steve Cropper, and featured the MGs and The Memphis Horns and had a minor R&B single, "A Little Bit of Good" (R&B No. 89).
 Songwriters included Cropper, Allen Toussaint, and Jimmy Cliff.
 Although the LP received positive reviews, it failed to chart.
 In a side project, they provided vocals on "Come On, Come Over" for Jaco Pastorius for his debut album on Epic in 1976.

 In 1976–77, Sam & Dave recorded songs in the UK with producer John Abbey.
 Two singles were released on Abbey's Contempo label in the UK and Germany, with limited success.
 Ironically, given the duo's disputes, one of the last singles by Sam & Dave was a cover of The Beatles "We Can Work It Out".
 Sam & Dave also briefly retired in 1977, with Dave working at a Pontiac dealership in New Jersey and Sam working at an Austin, Texas, law firm as a process server.